Thank you for scrolling:)

 Financial Analyst

-Rajesh is a financial analyst responsible for monitoring and forecasting interest rates across multiple countries on a daily basis.
+Responsible for monitoring and forecasting interest rates across multiple countries on a daily basis.
+Need to view and compare results without relying on complex Excel models.

 Data visualization